-Yachting New Zealand is the national body for sailing and boating in this country, with the principal aim of helping New Zealanders access, enjoy and succeed on the water for life.
+Yachting New Zealand is the national body for sailing and boating in this country.
+The breadth of our activity stretches from the grassroots of sailing and boating through to the elite level of the sport.

 Many of Yachting New Zealand’s affiliated Yacht Clubs offer three Dinghy Learn to Sail courses.

 Legal Submissions on behalf of Yachting New Zealand Inc (Submitter 503) Topic 11: Use of Coastal Environment

 Children need to have a range of opportunities to explore and to grow in, to develop self-confidence, and to have experiences that will shape their independent make-up of the future.

 Effective Date: IRC Rule changes apply from 1st January 2018, except in countries with June-May validity, where changes apply from 1st June 2018.
 See Rule 8.12

 YNZ Sailing Games Book Stuck for ideas on running training sessions?

 Want to make the Learn to Sail sessions more fun?